opendocsg/slw-judgments-backfill/2002_SGHC_187/report.md

 14     I am of the opinion that it is precisely in a case such as this, where the subordinate court

 has amended a sentence in a manner which is contrary to law, that the Court should exercise its revisionary jurisdiction.
-Indeed, the High Court has previously granted applications for criminal revision where a judge exceeded his powers: _PP v Nyu Tiong Lam_ [1996] 1 SLR 273.
+Indeed, the High Court has previously granted applications for criminal revision where a judge exceeded his powers: _PP v Nyu Tiong Lam_ <span class="citation">[1996] 1 SLR 273</span>.

 15     In addition, there was serious injustice as the amended sentence was not commensurate with the culpability of the respondent and violated the principle of parity.

 16     The principle of parity is well-established in local sentencing law.
 In _Liow Eng Giap v PP_ [1971] 1 MLJ 10, Choor Singh J stated that, ‘where there are no differentiating factors...public interest demands that there should be some consistency in the imposition of sentences on accused persons committing the same or similar offences.’
-More recently, in _PP v Ramlee and another action_ [1998] 3 SLR 539, the High Court cited _Archbold_ (1998), para 5-153, with approval, noting that ‘where two or more offenders are to be sentenced for participation in the same offence, the sentences passed on them should be the same, unless there is a relevant difference in their responsibility or their personal circumstances.’
+More recently, in _PP v Ramlee and another action_ <span class="citation">[1998] 3 SLR 539</span>, the High Court cited _Archbold_ (1998), para 5-153, with approval, noting that ‘where two or more offenders are to be sentenced for participation in the same offence, the sentences passed on them should be the same, unless there is a relevant difference in their responsibility or their personal circumstances.’

 17     In this case, the extent of the respondent’s involvement in the offence was similar to that of two other accomplices, Wu Jin Chang (‘Wu’) and Tan Guan Da (‘Guan’), both of whom received sentences of 36 months’ imprisonment and six strokes of the cane.